Special Needs Trust Options

 Third Party Special Needs Trust

 The second type of special needs trust is one that is created for the beneficiary by others.
 If you are a parent of a child with special needs, how you leave your child’s inheritance to him/her can greatly affect the child’s quality of life after your death.
 An outright inheritance will immediately cause all government benefits to stop.
-Your child will have to pay 100% of medical care expenses, medicines, personal care attendants, therapy, doctor visits, and room and board wherever they are living.
+Your child will have to pay 100 percent of medical care expenses, medicines, personal care attendants, therapy, doctor visits, and room and board wherever they are living.

 This will continue until the entire inheritance is exhausted.
 Then your disabled child will re-qualify for benefits.